 If there are particular friends you think might be good for your child, try to make the most of his opportunities to socialise with them.
 For example, you might encourage him to take part in the same hobbies, sports or activities they do.

-Encourage your child to have a wide range of friends from a variety of places, such as school, sports or social clubs, family friends and neighbours.
+Encourage your child to have a wide range of friends from a variety of places, like school, sports or social clubs, family friends and neighbours.
 This means she’ll have other people to turn to if something goes wrong with a friendship.

 When you get to know your child’s friends, you get the chance to quietly observe your child’s social interactions and pick up on any issues.
 You could encourage your child to have friends over and give them space in your home.

 Talking with your child can also give you the chance to start a conversation about how he’s going with his friends.
-Listen to him and use open-ended questions.
-When you keep the lines of communication open, your child is more likely to talk to you about any problems that come up.
+Listen to your child and use open-ended questions.
+When you keep the lines of communication open, your child is more likely to talk with you about any problems that come up.

 As part of your talks, you could let your child know about your own friendship history.
 This might help her see other options and help her feel understood.

 Finally, you can be a role model for forming and maintaining positive relationships – with your own friends, partner and colleagues.
 Your child will learn from observing relationships where there’s respect, empathy and positive ways of resolving conflict.